awsdocs/amazon-athena-user-guide/doc_source/partitions.md

 ## Creating and Loading a Table with Partitioned Data<a name="partitions-creating-loading"></a>

-To create a table that uses partitions, you must define it during the `CREATE TABLE` statement\.
-Use `PARTITIONED BY` to define the keys by which to partition data, as in the following example\. `LOCATION` specifies the root location of the partitioned data\.
+To create a table that uses partitions, use the `PARTITIONED BY` clause in your [CREATE TABLE](create-table.md) statement\.
+The `PARTITIONED BY` clause defines the keys on which to partition data, as in the following example\.
+The `LOCATION` clause specifies the root location of the partitioned data\.

 ```
 CREATE EXTERNAL TABLE users (